Users, Groups, Roles and Privileges

 In Redshift (and Postgres), users are a cluster level concept, not a database level concept; you do not get a new set of users per database.
 There is and only is one set of users, no matter how many databases you have.

 Users, under the hood, are uniquely identified by their user ID, which is an int4.
-This increments when a new user is made, and since you’d need two billion users to overflow, you’re likely to have a unique ID per user :-)
+This increments when a new user is made, and so every user always has a unique ID.

-From the point of view of a human using Redshift, users are uniquely identified by a name, an arbitrary string, which is up to 127 bytes of UTF-8.
-All users must at any given time have a unique name, but names which were used but have since been deleted, can be re-used.
+However, from the point of view of a human using Redshift, users are uniquely identified by a name, which is an arbitrary string, which is up to 127 bytes (and note that’s bytes, not characters) of UTF-8.
+All users must at any given time have a unique name, but names which were used in the past but are no longer in use, can be re-used.

-Note however there are some places in the system tables where users are referred to by name only - their user ID is not provided - and in fact it’s not always the full user name which is given.
-This, when it happens, it is a blunder, because it is not possible then to guarantee you can uniquely identify the user.
-So, for example, stv_sessions indicates the user by the first 50 bytes only of the user name.
-To my knowledge, 50 bytes is the longest safe user name.
+Note however there are places in the system tables where users are referred to by name only - their user ID is not provided - which is a problem for historical data (the user name could have been re-used), and what’s more, it’s often the case that the full user name is not given - for example, stv_sessions indicates the user by the first 50 bytes only of the user name.

-It’s also a moderate to large pain in the neck, when you come to delete a user, you need to go through the system table for every type of object (schemas, tables, functions, etc) and look to see if anything in there is owned by that user, and you need to enumerate all their privileges - something which until very recently Redshift could not do, which in fact made the situation problematic; you needed to drop a user, but the user holds privileges, but you can’t find out what those privileges are.
+It’s also a moderate to large pain in the neck for you, when you come to delete a user, you need to go through the system table for every type of object (schemas, tables, functions, etc) and look to see if anything in there is owned by that user - and in fact, you need to enumerate all their privileges and this something which until very recently Redshift could not do, which made the situation problematic; you needed to drop a user, but the user holds privileges, but you couldn’t find out what those privileges are.
+Crazy, and it was like that for ten years.

-As such, what I often saw happening is that users are not deleted, but rather have their account modified so they can no longer log in (and their password changed for good measure).
+As such, what I often saw was that users were not deleted, but rather simply have their account modified so they can no longer log in (and their password changed for good measure).
+This is not good practise and in time leads to confusion and problems.

-There are three types of user; normal users, super users, and the root user, which has the name rdsdb, the root user being owned and operated by AWS.
+Now, in Redshift there are three types of user; normal users, super users, and the root user, where there is a single root user, which has the name rdsdb, which is owned and operated by AWS.

 A lot of the system tables are like this - access is only permitted through views, which control and constrain what you can see.
-This is a problem in some cases - for example, it’s not possible to tell if a table has the auto sort-type except by going through svv_table_info, which is a big, costly view (9.5kb of text), and that view, last I looked, showed information only for tables which had one or more rows; it did not show information for empty tables.
+This is a problem in some cases - for example, the only way to know if a table has the auto sort-type is by looking at svv_table_info, which is a big, costly view (9.5kb of text) which I expect to be buggy, and that view, last I looked, showed information only for tables which had one or more rows; it did not show information for empty tables.
+Nothing you can do to work around that problem, because root owns the actual tables under the view, and you’re not allowed to look at them directly (which to my eye, seems like hubris; as if the devs would never make mistakes).

-Super users are normal users in every respect except one; they always completely bypass the privileges mechanism.
-Super users can perform any operation, on anything, always - except for objects owned by rdsdb.
+Moving on, we next come to super users, who normal users in every respect except one; they always bypass the privileges mechanism, for all objects.
+Super users can perform any operation, on anything, always - privileges are not being examined - except for objects owned by rdsdb, which cannot be touched in any way, shape or form.

-Normal users are the plebs working the fields.
+Finally, normal users are the plebs working the fields.
 Normal users are limited in their operations by the privileges mechanism, except for objects they themselves own.
-On objects they own, normal users are the same as superusers; they can perform any operation, always.
+On objects they own, normal users are the same as super users; they can perform any operation, always.

 Groups